Nvidia GeForce RTX 4090 review: Fantastically, futuristically fast

 Brad Chacos/IDG

 Nvidia’s “new” Founders Edition design largely mirrors the RTX 30-series aesthetic and push-pull “flow through” cooling system.
 That’s a good thing.
 These metal-clad cards look outstanding, albeit massive.
 Nvidia tweaked things under the hood to improve cooling performance for this supremely powerful graphics card, however.
 The GeForce RTX 4090 Founders Edition sports bigger fans with fluid dynamic bearings now, paired with a taller, redesigned heatfin stack.
 Nvidia claims the RTX 4090 FE “delivers the highest airflow ever measured in a discrete Nvidia GPU, achieving 15 percent more airflow than an RTX 3090 at the same acoustic level.”
 In practice, the RTX 4090 FE runs utterly cool and utterly quiet.
-It rocks.
+It rocks, though custom GeForce RTX 4090 cards are also available.

 Brad Chacos/IDG

-Note: Editor’s note: This article originally published on October 11, but was updated October 12 to include links to our roundup of RTX 4090 models when the GPU hit the streets.